ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

 ------------------
 Setting up the RPi
 ------------------
+**Note**: For students in the CI Group, the RPi is already set up.
+All RPis are flashed with the same image, so the following steps are not necessary.
+Additionally, there should be an IP address on the head, allowing you to SSH into it.
+However, be aware that there will always be ongoing development changes in the revolve2-modular-robot_physical and revolve2-robohat packages, so make sure to pip install the latest version in your virtual environment.

 This step is the same for all types of hardware.

 #.
 Flash the SD card with Raspberry Pi OS (previously Raspbian).
 Some Important notes: